Home » Cardiovascular Health » Heart Disease Risk Factors » High Triglycerides

 The extra triglycerides, which may not always be stored as fat, may actually stay in the blood stream, which can cause some serious complications for your health.
 High triglycertides levels can make your blood thicker, which will make it sludgy.
 This increases the chances of clotting or blockages, which could cause a heart attack or a stroke, if it gets out of control.
 What is not stored as fat can remain in the blood stream, and this can create complications.

-If you have diabetes, chances are, you have high triglycerides levels.
-High cholesterol is also a sign of high triglycerides levels, which can result in cardiovascular disease.
+If you have diabetes, chances are, you have high triglycerides levels. is also a sign of high triglycerides levels, which can result in cardiovascular disease.
 However, someone with diabetes is usually more prone to more serious damage.
 Obesity is another sign of high triglycerides levels, because when there is no room left to store them as fat, triglycerides levels rise in the blood.
 Liver disease is also closely linked with high triglycerides levels, because the liver converts fats for different uses in the body.
 These fats are mostly triglycerides.
-In the most serious cases, liver can occur, and even liver death.
+In the most serious cases, liver inflammation can occur, and even liver death.

 So, it is of utmost importance to lower your triglycerides if they are high.
 Lowering triglycerides depends almost directly on what you eat.
 Anything you intake that has the potential to increase your levels of glucose is likely to cause high triglyceride levels.
 So, it is crucial to reduce or eliminate the intake of those foods and drinks that get converted to glucose once they enter the body.